Jaire Alexander: Pre-draft

+Green Bay Packers

 2018

+The Green Bay Packers selected Alexander in the first round (18th overall) of the 2018 NFL draft.
+The Green Bay Packers decided to orchestrate a trade in order to acquire the 18th overall pick from the Seattle Seahawks, and agreed to trade their 2018 first (27th overall), third (76th overall), and sixth round picks (186th overall) to the Seahawks in exchange for the first round pick (18th overall) the Packers used to draft Alexander and also received a seventh round pick (248th overall).

+On May 15, 2018, the Packers signed Alexander to a fully guaranteed four–year, $12.05 million contract that included an initial signing bonus of $6.84 million.

 Throughout training camp, Alexander competed to be a starting cornerback against Davon House, Tramon Williams, Kevin King, and Josh Jackson.
-Head coach Mike McCarthy named Alexander the fourth cornerback on the depth chart to start the regular season, behind House, King, and Williams.
+Head coach Mike McCarthy listed Alexander the fourth cornerback on the depth chart to start the regular season, behind Davon House, Kevin King, and Tramon Williams.

-He made his professional regular season debut in the Green Bay Packers' season-opener against the Chicago Bears and recorded three solo tackles during their 24–23 victory.
+On September 9, 2018, Alexander made his professional regular season debut in the Green Bay Packers' season-opener against the Chicago Bears and recorded three solo tackles during their 24–23 victory.
 On September 16, 2018, Alexander recorded eight combined tackles and was credited with half a sack during a 29–29 tie with the Minnesota Vikings in a Week 2.
-During the fourth quarter, Alexander intercepted a pass by Minnesota Vikings quarterback Kirk Cousins, but the play was negated due to a roughing the passer call on teammate Clay Matthews III.
-On September 30, 2018, Alexander made one tackle, broke up a pass, and made his first career interception during a 22–0 win against the Buffalo Bills in Week 4.
-Alexander intercepted a pass attempt by Bills' quarterback Josh Allen, that was intended for wide receiver Zay Jones, during the second quarter.
-Alexander was inactive for two games (Weeks 5–6) due to a groin injury.
+During the fourth quarter, Alexander intercepted a pass by Vikings quarterback Kirk Cousins, but the play was negated due to a roughing the passer call on teammate Clay Matthews III.
+On September 30, 2018, Alexander made one solo tackle, broke up a pass, and made his first career interception off a pass thrown by Bills' quarterback Josh Allen, that was intended for wide receiver Zay Jones, before he sustained an injury and subsequently exited in the fourth quarter of a 22–0 win against the Buffalo Bills.
+He was diagnosed with a groin injury and was inactive for two games (Weeks 5–6).
+In Week 8, he produced seven solo tackles and a career-high five pass deflections as the Packers lost 27–25 at the Los Angeles Rams.
+On December 2, 2018, the Green Bay Packers fired long-time head coach Mike McCarthy after amounting a 4–7–1 record and named offensive coordinator Joe Philbin the interim head coach for the last four games.
+He was inactive for the Packers' Week 17 loss to the Detroit Lions after reaggravating his groin injury.
+He finished with a total 66 combined tackles (61 solo), 11 pass deflections, one interception, and was credited with half a sack in 13 games and 11 starts.
+He was named to the PFWA All-Rookie Team.